Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Quantifying Self-Bias

 \subsection{Bias Estimation}

 We estimate the self-bias of LLMs using the statistical bias definition.
-This bias is characterized by the disparity between an LLM's predicted quality score and the expected quality score.
-More specifically,
+This bias is characterized by the disparity between an LLM's predicted quality score and the expected quality score, as follows:

-where $\theta_i$ is an LLM's quality prediction at sample $i$ and $\mathbb{E}(\hat{\theta}_i)$ denotes the expected value of the sample quality at $i$.
-Ideally, $\mathbb{E}(\hat{\theta})$ should be derived from human annotations (e.g., multidimensional quality metrics (MQM) human annotations \cite{freitag-etal-2021-experts} for machine translation) or predefined criteria (e.g., word coverage for constrained text generation \cite{madaan2023selfrefine}).
-The LLM's quality prediction is expected to precisely follow the human annotation procedure or predefined criteria, ensuring consistency between $\theta$ and $\mathbb{E}(\hat{\theta})$.
-When $\textrm{Bias}(\hat{\theta}) > 0$, the LLM assigns a higher quality score to its own samples compared to the expected quality score.
-When $\textrm{Bias}(\hat{\theta}) < 0$, the LLM under-estimates its quality compared to the expected quality score.
+where $\mathbb{E}[\hat{\theta}_i]$ is an expected LLM's quality prediction at sample $i$, and $\theta_i$ denotes the true quality of sample $i$.
+Ideally, $\theta_i$ should be derived from human annotations, for example, multidimensional quality metrics (MQM) human annotations \cite{freitag-etal-2021-experts} for machine translation, or predefined criteria such as word coverage for constrained text generation \cite{madaan2023selfrefine}.
+The LLM's quality prediction is expected to precisely follow the human annotation procedure or predefined criteria, ensuring consistency between $\theta$ and $\mathbb{E}[\hat{\theta}]$.
+When $\textrm{Bias}(\hat{\theta}) > 0$, the LLM assigns a higher quality score to its own sample compared to the expected quality score.
+When $\textrm{Bias}(\hat{\theta}) < 0$, the LLM underestimates the sample quality compared to the expected quality score.
 The larger the value of $\textrm{Bias}(\hat{\theta})$, the more pronounced the LLM's bias against its own samples.
-The unbiased sample should have $\textrm{Bias}(\hat{\theta}) = 0$.